 Despite actions of the United States federal government and foreign governments, the uncertainty surrounding the COVID-19 pandemic and other factors have contributed to significant volatility and declines in the global public equity markets and global debt capital markets, including the market price of shares of our common stock.
 The volatility and disruption to the global economy from the COVID-19 pandemic has had, and may continue to have, a negative effect on the potential for liquidity events involving our loan investments.
 The illiquidity of our loan investments may make it difficult for us to sell such loan investments to access capital if required, and as a result, we could realize significantly less than the value at which we have recorded our loan investments if we were required to sell them for liquidity purposes.
-An inability to raise or access capital, and any required sale of all or a portion of our loan investments as a result, may affect the pace of our investment activity and have an adverse impact on our financial condition or results of operations.
+An inability to raise or access capital, and any required sale of all or a portion of our loan investments as a result, may affect the pace of our investment activity and the size of our portfolio, which may have an adverse impact on our financial condition or results of operations, including our total interest income.

 The effects on our portfolio of loan investments described above may require us to increase the current expected credit loss ("CECL") reserve in our consolidated balance sheets ("CECL Reserve") related to certain of our investments, and may in the future require us to undertake similar actions with respect to other of our investments.
-As a result of the impact of the COVID-19 pandemic and other factors, we have increased, and may continue to increase, our assessment of CECL on our loans held for investment.
+As a result of the impact of the COVID-19 pandemic and other factors, from January 1, 2020 to March 31, 2020 we increased, and may continue to increase, our assessment of CECL on our loans held for investment.
 Our loans held for investment are carried at cost, net of unamortized loan fees and origination costs, however, under the CECL methodology we adopted pursuant to Accounting Standards Update No. 2016-13, we are required to estimate expected credit losses on such loans using a range of historical experience adjusted for current conditions.
-Based on certain factors, including the impact of the COVID-19 pandemic, our current estimate of expected credit losses has increased from January 1, 2020 to March 31, 2020, and may continue to increase as the impact of the COVID-19 pandemic develops and we receive additional collateral financial data.
+Based on certain factors, our current estimate of expected credit losses has decreased from March 31, 2020 to June 30, 2020, and may continue to fluctuate as the impact of the COVID-19 pandemic develops and we receive additional collateral financial data.